Kawamata--Miyaoka type inequality for $\mathbb{Q}$-Fano varieties with canonical singularities: Kawamata--Miyaoka type inequality

+In particular, the second inequality in \eqref{e.IneqIJL} is strict unless $r'=2$.
+On the other hand, since $D_1\coloneqq -K_X$ is ample, the sheaf $\sT_X$ is generically ample by Proposition \ref{p.generical-ampleness}.
+Then it follows from Corollary \ref{c.KM-large-r} that the first inequality in \eqref{e.IneqIJL} is strict unless $\sT_{X}$ is semi-stable and $\Delta(\sT_X)\cdot D_2\cdots D_{n-1}=0$.
+So we have

-Moreover, if $-K_X$ is ample, then $\sT_X$ is generically ample by Proposition \ref{p.generical-ampleness}.
-In particular, by Corollary \ref{c.KM-large-r}, the inequality above must be strict unless $\sT_{X}$ is semi-stable and $\Delta(\sT_X) c_1(X)^{n-2}=0$.
-Then it follows from \cite[Theorem 1.2]{GrebKebekusPeternell2021} that $X$ is a quasi-Abelian variety, i.e., a finite quasi-\'etale quotient of an abelian variety, which is absurd.
+unless $n=2$, $\sT_X$ is semi-stable and $\Delta(\sT_X)=0$.
+In the latter case, it follows from \cite[Theorem 1.2]{GrebKebekusPeternell2021} that $X$ is a quasi-Abelian surface, i.e., a finite quasi-\'etale quotient of an Abelian surface, which is absurd.

-If $\sE$ has rank one, then $\sE$ is closed under the Lie bracket and thus it defines a rank one foliation on $X$.
+Suppose next $r'=1$.
+Then $\sE$ is closed under the Lie bracket and thus it defines a rank one foliation on $X$.
 Moreover, we have

-So the $\bQ$-Cartier divisor class $-c_1(\sE)=K_{\sE}$ is not pseudo-effective and it follows from \cite[Theorem 1.1]{CampanaPaun2019} that $\sE$ is algebraically integrable such that its general leaves are rational curves.
-Thus we can define $f\colon X\dashrightarrow T$ to be the rational map induced by the universal family of leaves of $\sE$. \end{proof}
+So $K_{\sE}$ is not pseudo-effective and \cite[Theorem 1.1]{CampanaPaun2019} says that $\sE$ is algebraically integrable such that its general leaves are rational curves.
+Then we define $f\colon X\dashrightarrow T$ to be the rational map induced by the universal family of leaves of $\sE$. \end{proof}